 Watch the light

 You need to keep the light and white balance consistent, otherwise your shots may look as if they were filmed in different places.
+Always set and lock the white balance: if you use auto white balance, it can change during a recording.

 Look for movement